-Table C.7.
-III Trip Modes
+Trip Modes

 Number Mode

 1 Drive-Alone Non-Transponder

 2 Drive-Alone Transponder

 3 Shared Ride 2 Person

 4 Shared Ride 3+ Person (Non-Toll)

 5 Walk - Local Bus Only

 6 Walk - Premium Transit Only

 7 Walk - Local Bus and Premium Transit

 8 Park & Ride - Local Bus Only

 9 Park & Ride - Premium Transit Only

 10 Park & Ride - Local Bus and Premium Transit

 11 Kiss & Ride - Local Bus Only

 12 Kiss & Ride - Premium Transit Only

 13 Kiss & Ride - Local Bus and Premium Transit

 14 TNC to Transit - Local Bus Only

 15 TNC to Transit - Premium Transit Only

 16 TNC to Transit - Local and Premium Transit

 17 Walk (walk, micromobility, and microtransit modes)

 18 Bike

 19 Taxi

 20 TNC Single

 21 TNC Pooled

 22 School Bus (only available for school purpose)

+To model transit flow, the ABM2+ uses three transit modes: (1) local bus only; (2) premium mode only; and (3) local bus plus premium.
+Each mode is by three access modes of walk, Park & Ride, Kiss & Ride (including TNC) to transit, resulting in total of nine transit trip TAP- TAP matrices.
+The premium modes include any non-local bus modes: Tier 1 heavy rail; Commuter Rail (COASTER); Light Rail Transit (LRT) (including Trolley, SPRINTER, and Streetcar); Bus Rapid Transit (Rapid)/Rapid Bus and Express Bus.
+The local bus plus premium mode includes transfer between local bus and premium modes.
 The resident travel model comprises numerous interacting components, called "submodules."
 It starts with generating a representative population for the San Diego region.
 Once a representative population is created, the model predicts long-term and medium-term decisions such as a choice of work or school location and a household's choice of number of cars to own.
 Next, each person's day is scheduled, taking into account the priority of various activities and interaction among the household members.
 Once all journeys to and from home have been scheduled, the model predicts specific travel details such as mode, the number of stops to make, where to stop, and when to depart from each stop to continue the tour.
 The results of resident travel model are a list of trips and tours by person by household by time of day.